spock77/matic-docs/README.md

 ### Make changes using Git GUI and code editor

-After running the Wiki locally on your machine, use a code editor to apply your changes before submitting your PR.
-Note that you must have a GitHub account and an understanding of Markdown syntax.
+Once the Wiki is running locally on your machine, use a code editor to apply your changes before submitting your pull request (PR).
+Note that you must have a GitHub account and an understanding of [Markdown](https://daringfireball.net/projects/markdown/) syntax.

 1. Create a new branch for your changes.